nguyenhieu008/leetcode_solutions_in_java/array_string/techniques.md

 * Sometimes, we apply some restrictions when processing then we no need to deal with complicated situation where the duplicates input make noise to the result, e.g.:
   *  [Ways to split](https://github.com/nguyenhieu008/leetcode_solutions_in_java/blob/main/array_string/sliding_window_binary_search_m1712.java) : (Keep condition "while (k < j ||" make it won't add negative value to the result
   *  [Longest consecutive subsequency](https://github.com/nguyenhieu008/leetcode_solutions_in_java/blob/main/hash_table/m128.java) : When adding item to set, avoid number already used => the new number will not be inside of a contiguous sequence => easier to handle.
+  *  [Increasing Triplet Subsequence](https://github.com/nguyenhieu008/leetcode_solutions_in_java/blob/main/array_string/m334_IncreasingTripletSubsequence.java) : When initialize small/mid numbers, we only initialize the mid number when it's really greater than other number before => We no need to deal with the case where mid and small are the same number, or mid is greater than small, but it's before small number => In this case, we need to define some state to understand that a number is not initialized and no need to deal with the situation of duplicates
+* When need to swap the values of integers in-places, we can utilize the large space of integer to store additional values without losing the original values, e.g.:
+  * [Build Array from Permutation](https://github.com/nguyenhieu008/leetcode_solutions_in_java/blob/main/array_string/e1920_BuildArrayfromPermutation.java) : Store/extrace the new and original value by modulo operation (use when the range of values is small enough and can only be used to store 2 values), combined = new * 1000 + old => new = combined / 1000, old = combine % 1000.
+  * [Game of Life](https://github.com/nguyenhieu008/leetcode_solutions_in_java/blob/main/array_string/matrix/m289_GameofLife.java) : States are store in bits, original bits in first bit, next states in second bit.

 ## Sliding window
 #### Substring